m-aatif/rescue_mission_for_mobile/README.md

-# 🗺️ Flutter Path Planning Application
+# 🌍 Mobile World Excavation – Path Planning Application

 This project is a **Flutter-based application** for **map-based path planning** with obstacle avoidance.
 It allows users to define a **working area**, **start point**, **goal point**, and **obstacles**, then runs a path planning algorithm to compute an efficient route.